 The problem is this... not asking for (or taking) more is used as evidence for effectiveness.

 In other words... if you don't want more... you are cured.

-Another 'evidence source' is this: If , whilst being forced to wait 8-16 weeks to see a practitioner, the patient goes elsewhere or fails to turn up for the first appointment, OR, if they come for one appointmnet and decide it's making them feel worse... they are cured.
+Another 'evidence source' is this: If, whilst being forced to wait 8-16 weeks to see a practitioner, the patient goes elsewhere or fails to turn up for the first appointment, OR, if they come for one appointment and decide it's making them feel worse... they are a cured statistic.

-All psychological based practices are based on this type of statistic (and not on real evidence) provided by people stating "I am cured", which THEY say isn't evidence... according to them, it's hearsay.
+All psychological practices are based on this statistical nonsense (and not on real evidence) provided by people stating "I am cured".

-This is how practices that have enormously helped people, sometimes over many hundreds or even thousands of years, are wiped out by medicine and psychology... selfish commerciality.
+This is how practices that have helped people, sometimes over many hundreds or even thousands of years (natural medicine for example), are undermined or ever wiped out by medicine and psychology... selfish commerciality.